WHEN CHILDREN

 IMPORTANCE

-Applying big data and machine learning ensures every child with cancer receives the right diagnosis and the most effective, personalized care.
+Applying big data and AI ensures every child with cancer receives the right diagnosis and the most precise care.

 ISSUES

-• The clinical trial process was created for adults — not children.
-As a result, half of the medicines used to treat children have been extrapolated from adult data and do not have adequate randomized control trial data to support safe and effective dosing.
-These toxic treatments often cause irreparable damage to young bodies and minds.
+• The clinical trial process is designed for adults — not children.
+As a result, half the medicines used to treat children have been redirected from adult data.

 SOLUTION